donbigi/ansible-user-management/README.md

 This repository provides an example of how to provision an Ubuntu VM on Google Cloud Platform (GCP) using Terraform and then execute an Ansible playbook on the provisioned instance.

+## Information on Chosen Linux Distribution

+- Name: Ubuntu linux 20.04 LTS
+- Machine Type: e2-medium
+- Linux distro was created on GCP Compute Engine
+- The Compute Engine instance was created using terraform

 ## Prerequisites

 Before you begin, ensure that you have the following prerequisites installed: